This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 Of course if the kids are going to have a reading nook, then they will want to have somewhere to store their books.

-Me and Madeline have a wonderful tutorial that will enable you to really complete that cosy reading nook.
+This is a wonderful pallet bookshelf tutorial that will enable you to really complete that cosy reading nook.

 I bet the kids won’t let you store your books on it though!

-I am absolutely loving this under bed storage by Our House Now A Home.
+I am absolutely loving this under bed storage.

 Not only does this pallet storage look amazing, but it would be super sturdy and you know that the toys are going to be stored beautifully in it.